THE BIRTH CONTROL RING

 EASE OF USE

-The ring needs to be left in placed in the vagina for three weeks.
-It is removed during the fourth week, before being replaced at the start of another four-week cycle.
+The ring needs to be left in place in the vagina for three weeks.
+After three weeks of use, the ring is removed for seven days before being replaced at the start of another four-week cycle.

-The ring may cause temporary irregular bleeding, and some contraceptive rings can stop menstruation altogether.
+The ring may cause temporary irregular bleeding, and some birth control rings can stop periods altogether.

 WHAT YOU NEED TO KNOW